 Good quality potting soil must be sterilized.
 So, if you want to make a potting mix of your own, you should sterilize your garden soil before growing tomatoes.

 Most of the premium or commercial levels potting mixes are sterilized by their companies.

 If you didn’t grow any nightshade type plants like eggplants, pepper, potatoes, or tomatoes in your backyard before, you can skip this step.

 But I recommend you to sterilize your garden soil if you grow tomatoes in the previous season.

 A good soil preparation leads you one step ahead to get your dream harvest.
-Moreover, it also develops the fruit quality and ensures disease free yield.
+Moreover, it also develops the fruit quality and ensures a disease-free yield.

 Spending a little more time on preparing your soil can make other associated jobs easier like:

 - Good quality soil doesn’t need additional chemical fertilizer.
-It will save your money.
+It will save you money.

 - High-quality moisture soil doesn’t need frequent watering.
-So, it will save your time and labor.
+So, it will save you time and labor.